MartinKHovden/m3h3/docs/source/electro_guide.rst

     geo = Geometry(mesh)

+This will be necesarry when considering interactions in m3h3.

 Setting up the parameters and specifying the problems
 =======================================================
 The Parameter class is where the user can specify what parameters they want to use in the simulations.
-It is a subclass of fenics' Parameter class and contains most of the information about the electro problem (and later also Fluid parameters, Solid parameters, and porous parameters).
-The Parameter class contains nested Parameter classes that contains the parameters for each of the problems.
+It is a subclass of FEniCS' Parameter class and contains most of the information about the electrophysiologoly problem (and later also Fluid parameters, Solid parameters, and porous parameters).

 The Parameter class can be used like this

 .. code-block:: python